Professor of Native American Studies

 Ph.D., History, University of Illinois at Chicago

 M.A., History, University of Illinois at Chicago

 B.A., American Studies, Northwestern University

 UnFair Labor?
 American Indians and the 1893 World's Columbian Exposition in Chicago.
-Lincoln: University of Nebraska Press, Due July 2019
+Lincoln: University of Nebraska Press, 2019.

 With Rosalyn R. LaPier: City Indian: Native American Activism in Chicago, 1893-1934.
 Lincoln: University of Nebraska Press, 2015.
+Paperback edition 2020.
 Winner, 2016 Robert G. Athearn Award for best book on the 20th century American west.

 Seeking Recognition: The Termination and Restoration of the Coos, Lower Umpqua and Siuslaw Indians, 1855-1984.
 Lincoln: University of Nebraska Press, 2009.